makkusubaito/prisma-autoslug-extension/README.md

+# prisma-extension-create-with-slug
+## Description

-# Prisma Client to automatically generate a unique slug creating a new Database entry.
+Prisma Client Extension to automatically generate a unique slug creating a new Database entry.

 Provides a new function that generates a slug depending on a selected field.
 If needed the field can be unique.

+## Install

+`
+npm install prisma-extension-create-with-slug
+`

 ## Usage

 `
-import {createWithSlugFn} from @baito/prisma-client-extension-create-slugify
+import {createWithSlugFn} from prisma-extension-create-with-slug

 const prisma = new PrismaClient().$extends(createWithSlugFn())